maxvonhippel/AttackerSynthesis/README.md

-Tool (Korg), Models (TCP, etc.), and Documentation for Attacker Synthesis Project.
+Tool (Korg), Models (TCP, etc.), and Documentation for Attacker Synthesis Project, *with modifications to support RFCNLP paper*.

 * TOC
 {:toc}